 National Institute on Drug Abuse website.
-Research report series: hallucinogens and dissociative drugs.
+What are hallucinogens?

 Reviewed by: Fred K. Berger, MD, addiction and forensic psychiatrist, Scripps Memorial Hospital, La Jolla, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.